 Dan J. Wittliff, P.E., DEE, F.NSPE

-Dan J. Wittliff, P.E., DEE, F.NSPE, from Austin, Texas is the 201213 president of the National Society of Professional Engineers (NSPE).
+Dan J. Wittliff, P.E., DEE, F.NSPE, from Austin, Texas was the 2012-13 president of the National Society of Professional Engineers (NSPE).

 An NSPE member since 1972, Mr. Wittliff has held many and varied volunteer leadership positions with the Society including member of the Board of Directors and House of Delegates.
 He has chaired the NSPE Membership Committee and served on the Society's Budget Committee, Homeland Security Task Force and Candidate Screening Committee, to name but a few.
 Most recently, he helped found and chaired the Software Engineering Licensure Consortium.
 He currently represents NSPE on the Board of Trustees for the American Academy of Environmental Engineers.
 Mr. Wittliff was named an NSPE Fellow in 2004.

 A longtime member of the Texas Society of Professional Engineers, he has also served in numerous state and chapter volunteer leadership roles including president of the Abilene Chapter and the Texas Society of Professional Engineers where he was honored as Engineer of the Year in 1998 and Distinguished Engineer of the Texas Engineering Foundation in 2001.
 In 2010, he was the recipient of the NSPE Presidential Award.

 Mr. Wittliff is managing director of Environmental Services for GDS Associates in Austin, keeping complex and multiphase projects on schedule and within budget.
 Prior to joining GDS Associates, he was principal of Dan Wittliff Consulting and vice president and chief operating officer of HydroProcessing.
 He has also served as the first chief engineer for the Texas Natural Resource Conservation Commission (TNRCC) and as manager of environmental services with West Texas Utilities.